zoe-pith/pith-site/README.md

 * not having the images tile? and instead be stretched vertically but we dont' ever see the whole image top to bottom since it slides up and down, hidden by either the border of the web browser or by a blue border when the window becomes too large
 * mobile looks weird
+* fix menu when content slides up on you
-* fill out events and add pictures from zoe's dropbox email
+* add pictures to events from zoe's dropbox email

 ## Raw notes from Jonah